 A few things worth being upfront about that aren't in the API today:

-• An official SDK or wrapper library.
-The REST API is the contract; build your own thin client if you want one.
+- An official SDK or wrapper library.
+The REST API is the contract, and you can build a thin client on top of it if that suits your setup.

-Those are v1 scope decisions rather than permanent positions, and being upfront about them keeps the API stable and well-documented in the meantime.
+Those are v1 scope decisions and may expand over time.
+Keeping the scope tight is what keeps the API stable and the documentation accurate.

 The Bottom Line

 Start with the widget or hosted page unless you can name a concrete thing they can't do.
-The API is there when you can.
+The API is there when you have a specific need the widget or hosted page can't meet.

 And whichever path you pick, guest payments stay yours - Camper BMS isn't in the payment flow regardless of how bookings come in.